jagerber48/sciform/docs/source/fsml.rst

 the built-in FSML.
-Certain allowed built-in format specifications are illegal in the :mod:`sciform` FSML and certain allowed built-in format specifications give different results when used with :class:`sfloat` rather than :class:`float`.
+Certain allowed built-in format specifications are illegal in the :mod:`sciform` FSML and certain allowed built-in format specifications give different results when used with :class:`SciNum` rather than :class:`float`.
 These incompatibilities were intentionally introduced to simplify the :class:`sciform` FSML by cutting out features less likely to be required